Other Brandy Bottom Pages

 The design work for a set of interpretation boards is underway, paid for by a grant from Historic England.

-A grant of £20 000 was received from the Ibstock Cory Environmental Trust, to be used on stabilising the structures of the New Pit for the foreseeable future.
+The Ibstock Enovert Trust has agreed to give the AIBT a grant of £20 000, to be used on stabilising the structures of the New Pit for the foreseeable future.
 Masons will cap the tops of the New Pit heapstead, to stop rainwater entering the masonry, replace part of the missing face of the north-west wall, and rebuild the brick surroundings of the door and window openings of the Horizontal Engine House.(Photo right: The north-west wall of the New Pit heapstead after spoil removal, April 2017.)

 Spoil had been removed from the top of the north-west wall of the New Pit heapstead by the end of the work party on 05 April, allowing measurements to be taken for use in drawing up the specification for the proposed conservation work.
 There was a site tidy-up on 12 April.